andreasabel/agda-scope/notes/agdaShadowing.md

   * `Γ ← cxt` returns the module contents of the whole stack, as a list with the top of the stack first.
-    This is the context in which to resolve names.
+    This is the context in which we resolve names.

 More complex services will be defined from these primitive services below.